3 Stages Of Betrayal Trauma Healing

 Shifting From Running From Pain To Growing Toward The Life We Want

 Anne: I felt that shift with my recovery.
 I felt a shift from trying to manage the sadness, and manage the grief, and manage the triggers, to now, where I’m working with a coach to build the life I want, right.
 For me, it took about two years slogging through the grief and the pain.
 Now I feel like I’m on the other side of that, but I still have so much work to do.
 I can see my goals, and I am now, excitedly, working toward them.
-That’s why we wanted to do this group at the beginning of the year.

 This is also a really great opportunity for women who are new on this journey, and who are in that stage where they just feel like everything is crazy, they don’t understand why they’re feeling the way that they’re feeling.
 This can really help them to get that sense of empowerment, and of validation that only comes from being around people who get what you’re going through.

-Support Groups For Women Recovering From Trauma & Abuse
+Personalized Education For Women Recovering From Trauma & Abuse

-This group is great for everybody.
 This will help women to really capitalize on the progress they’ve already made, and to bolster where they’re at, or to use this as a bit of a launchpad to work out what is the next step that they need to take.
 The other thing that is really important to me about women understanding what betrayal trauma looks like for them, is that it gives them the opportunity to learn how to advocate for themselves.

 One of the most upsetting things, that I hear over and over again, is the women who’ve been damaged and hurt when they’ve reached out for help.
 I really feel like it’s important that women understand exactly what it is that they’re healing from, so that, when they go to seek help with that healing from a professional, from a therapist, from a church or religious leader, from whoever it is that they go and seek that support from, they can go in form.